ChinnapatRuji/brewspaper/README.md

 1. Clone the repository
 `git clone https://github.com/ChinnapatRuji/brewspaper.git`

-3. Set up the Environment File
+2. Set up the Environment File
 Copy the example file and fill in your details:
 `cp .env.example .env`
 Then open `.env` and add your API keys or model names.

-5. Download Dependencies
+3. Download Dependencies
 Ensure you have Python 3.9+ installed.
 All required Python packages are listed in 'requirements.txt'.
 To install them, run: `pip install -r requirements.txt`

+4. Run `python preload_news.py` before opening the streamlit app to fetch latest news

-7. Run the streamlit app:
+5. Run the streamlit app:
 `streamlit run app.py`